 If you’ve been following along on our travel through Malaysia, you may have read about our road trip from Kuala Lumpur to Penang by car and how exciting that was for us.
 Having said that, our stay in Penang’s Georgetown was no less exciting!
 In the heart of this UNESCO World Heritage site is a hotel that itself has a bit of history to it.
 The Edison George Town is more than just your regular city hotel.
 Originally constructed more than 100 years back as a residential mansion, this heritage hotel in Penang gave us a glimpse of George Town from the yesteryears.
-It was because of our stay at this hotel that our trip to Penang got an added dimension.
+It was because of our stay at this hotel that our 3-day trip to Penang got an added dimension.

 There are many reasons why I dare to claim that The Edison might be the best place to stay in Penang.
 Without further ado, let me take you through our experience of staying at one of the most unique hotels in Penang and share with you why it was so special for us.

 A restored mansion redesigned as a boutique hotel in Penang – that’s The Edison George Town in a nutshell for you.
 A relatively new property in the thriving travel scene of Penang, this hotel presents a slice of history to you as you drive into the spacious driveway.
 One glance at the massive white structure, and you can’t help but notice the striking little details that are unlike anything you may have seen in other hotels.
 Prominent among those were the white ornate pillars and the green wooden shuttered windows that caught our attention.
 As we parked our vehicle and walked in through the antique wooden doorway, we immediately caught a sense of what we were walking into!